-- The complaint must be submitted in writing or on audiotape to the Assistant Superintendent. - A meeting with the Assistant Superintendent and the complainant will take place within ten (10) school days of receipt of the complaint. - A thorough investigation will be conducted which may include interviewing witnesses, staff involved and/or the student; reviewing all written documentation leading up to and pertaining to the incident and all reports filed with the Superintendent or his designee and the Department of Elementary and Secondary Education. - A written report of findings will be developed by the Assistant Superintendent and provided to the complainant.
+- The complaint must be submitted in writing or on audiotape to the Asst.
+Superintendent of Student Services. - A meeting with the Asst.
+Superintendent of Student Services and the complainant will take place within ten (10) school days of receipt of the complaint. - A thorough investigation will be conducted which may include interviewing witnesses, staff involved and/or the student; reviewing all written documentation leading up to and pertaining to the incident and all reports filed with the Superintendent or his designee and the Department of Elementary and Secondary Education. - A written report of findings will be developed by the Asst.
+Superintendent of Student Services and provided to the complainant.

 In accordance to M.G.L. c.
 71, § 55A par.
-2, no public school teacher and no collaborative school teacher, no Principal, secretary to the Principal, Nurse or other public school or collaborative school employee who, in good faith, renders emergency first aid or transportation to a student who has become injured or incapacitated in a public school or collaborative school building or on the grounds thereof shall be liable in a suit for damages as a result of his acts or omissions either for such first aid or as a result of providing such emergency transportation to a place of safety, nor shall such person be liable to a hospital for its expenses if under such emergency conditions he causes the admission of such injured or incapacitated student, nor shall such person be subject to any disciplinary action by the school committee, or collaborative board of such collaborative for such emergency first aid or transportation.
+2, no public school teacher and no collaborative school teacher, no Principal, secretary to the Principal, nurse or other public school or collaborative school employee who, in good faith, renders emergency first aid or transportation to a student who has become injured or incapacitated in a public school or collaborative school building or on the grounds thereof shall be liable in a suit for damages as a result of his acts or omissions either for such first aid or as a result of providing such emergency transportation to a place of safety, nor shall such person be liable to a hospital for its expenses if under such emergency conditions he causes the admission of such injured or incapacitated student, nor shall such person be subject to any disciplinary action by the school committee, or collaborative board of such collaborative for such emergency first aid or transportation.